nickzoic/nick.zoic.org/art/micropython-webusb/index.md

 Now *that's* getting closer to a good out of box experience.
 I only take issue with "your favorite text editor".
-Text editors have, over the years, caused [some controversy](https://en.wikipedia.org/wiki/Editor_war), and actual beginners quite possibly don't yet have one.
+Text editors have, over the years, caused [some controversy](https://en.wikipedia.org/wiki/Editor_war), and actual beginners quite possibly don't yet have a favourite one.

 But mounting the filesystem and the inclusion of a big `README.txt` and an example `main.py` are a very good start.